frakbot/BlinkTextView/README.md

 **A TextView that blinks, just like the good old HTML `<blink>` tag.**

 Because, why not?
-Also, this is a birthay gift.
+Also, this is a birthday gift.
 Happy Birthday, Daniele!

 ![Demo GIF -- Everybody loves GIFs, right?](art/demo.gif)